-Once Silence of the Lambs reaches its finale, with the FBI about to catch their serial killer and raid his house, FBI agent Clarice does a follow up on an interview lead separately.
-We witness Buffalo Bill rushing to clear the stink of murder off of himself before hitting the door.
+Once Silence of the Lambs reaches its finale, with the FBI about to catch their serial killer and raid his house, FBI agent Clarice (Jodie Foster) does a follow up on an interview lead separately.
+We witness Buffalo Bill rushing to clean the stink of murder off of himself before hitting the door.
 At this exact moment, when you believe the FBI to have the right door, lone Clarice becomes the one who meets the killer face to face unbeknownst to her.
 What follows is a sequence in a dark cellar—the stalker eyeing his blind pray.

 It's another case of a classic suspense scare.
 We already know something is coming, but what that something is remains an unknown.
 By now, audiences witnessed the tales of this man’s skin peeling murders through exposition.
 Leading up to the moment, through a clever crosscut between agents and the agent, we’re not expecting Clarice to meet her boss fight so soon.
 This is before the age of cell phones when backup could be a call away.
 So she's alone and we pray that she walks away unharmed.